 3. A smartwatch to help them stay organized

-A smartwatch can let you know when it’s time to head to class or other activities, which is especially useful when students don’t have their phones nearby.
+A smartwatch can let students know when it’s time to head to class or other activities, which is especially useful if they don’t have their phones nearby.

 What professors say:

 “Having a smartwatch is nice for all the situations where students don’t—or shouldn’t—have their phones,” Pastore says.
-“Some professors dislike it when students bring a phone to class, but with a smartwatch they can quickly look down at an incoming text and determine if they need to respond or know if there’s an emergency.”
+“Some professors dislike it when students bring a phone to class, but with a smartwatch, they can quickly check an incoming text to determine if there’s an emergency.”

 Gifts for graduates: Shop smartwatches and accessories here.